 - Dangling the leg down off the side of a bed or chair causes the leg to turn red.

-- Leg pain, often at night.
+- Aching pain in the foot or leg, often at night.
 Pain may go away when the leg is dangled down.

 Who is At Risk?